HL7/cqf-recommendations/input/pagecontent/documentation-conformance.md

 The [Profiles](profiles.html) page provides an overview of the various categories of profiles defined by this implementation guide, as well as a discussion of the use of profiles generally in computable content.
 In summary:

-* Knowledge Artifacts SHALL conform to at least the appropriate Shareable profile for the type of knowledge artifact
+* Knowledge Artifacts SHALL conform to at least the appropriate Shareable profile defined in the [Canonical Resource Management Infrastructure](http://hl7.org/fhir/uv/crmi) for the type of knowledge artifact
-* Knowledge Artifacts SHOULD conform to the appropriate Computable, Publishable, and Executable profiles for the type of knowledge artifact, and SHALL provide documentation describing the expected packaging and distribution targets for content.
+* Knowledge Artifacts SHOULD conform to the appropriate Computable, Publishable, and Executable profiles in CRMI and this implementation guide for the type of knowledge artifact, and SHALL provide documentation describing the expected packaging and distribution targets for content.
 * Content implementation guides SHOULD provide _case features_ describing the minimum data set appropriate for their content
 * Content implementation guides SHOULD nominate a candidate set of _interoperability profiles_